rapidsai/raft/cpp/doxygen/main_page.md

 RAFT contains fundamental widely-used algorithms and primitives for data science, graph and machine learning.
 The algorithms are CUDA-accelerated and form building-blocks for rapidly composing analytics.

 By taking a primitives-based approach to algorithm development, RAFT
-- accelerates algorithm construction time
+- accelerates algorithm construction time,
 - reduces the maintenance burden by maximizing reuse across projects, and
 - centralizes core reusable computations, allowing future optimizations to benefit all algorithms that use them.